gtoledorodriguez/XRay-Optics-Simulation/README.md

 You can also run `python -m optical_simulation.demo.runMultiCoreTest` to run the multi-core test.

+There is a shell script called `RunMultipleTest.sh` that will run multiple simulations with slightly different parameters.

 ## Installing new packages

 Add the package to `environment.yml`.